esjones721/bee-tree/README.txt

 number of pages that are kept in memory, lock coupling (or crabbing) for efficient concurrent access, shadowing, cloning...

-Some things can be added relatively easily but others get very tricky (in particular Iterators).
+Some things can be added relatively easily but others get very tricky.
+In particular the way Iterators work needs to be changed.

+Vision: A full blown implementation of Rodeh's B-Tree in Java.
+These B-Trees are Copy-on-Write (CoW) friendly and are the magic ingredient behind ZFS and Btrfs.